Metasurfaces-Enabled Wave Computing for Future Wireless Systems: Opportunities and Challenges: Open Challenges and Future Trends

 \subsubsection{Goal-Oriented and Semantic Communications}

 Future communication systems demand advancements in speed, bandwidth, and intelligent data processing to achieve efficiency.
 Goal-oriented communication ensures explicit results in applications like autonomous driving, where ultra-low latency and high reliability are essential.
 Similarly, semantic communication prioritizes the meaning and intent of messages, optimizing context-aware exchanges.
 Wave computing, powered by the continuous and simultaneous processing capabilities of analog systems enhanced by metamaterials, enables real-time data analysis and decision-making, adapting dynamically to high-efficiency demands.
+Wave-domain computing at the physical layer can have network-level benefits: it reduces medium access control (MAC)-layer latency through faster analog processing with minimal centralized coordination; it improves spectrum management via on-the-fly spectrum sensing and adaptive waveform transformations; and it enhances distributed network intelligence by allowing low-power, real-time analog preprocessing at edge nodes.
 Operating at the speed of light, it facilitates rapid semantic analysis with minimal latency, meeting complex data processing needs.
 By integrating wave computing into goal-oriented and semantic frameworks, networks can become more intelligent and adaptive, supporting dynamic environments and diverse requirements efficiently.